tqtezos/stablecoin/docs/specification.md

 (list %burn
   (pair
     (address %sender)
-    (pair
-      (nat %tokenId)
     (nat %value)
-  ))
   )
+)
 ```

-- Decreases balances for senders and their token types and the total supply of tokens by the given amount.
+- Decreases balances for senders and the total supply of tokens by the given amount.

 - Each burning operation must happen atomically, so if one of them fails,
   then the whole operation must fail.